 The seat back should be angled back and not bolt upright

-- Ensure your buttocks are fully back in the seat.
+Ensure your thighs are supported on the length of the seat, and your buttocks are fully back in the seat.
 This is achieved by leaning forward and shuffling your bottom backwards as far as you can.

-- A Backfriend from www.medesign.co.uk gives excellent support, is very well reviewed as a car support and helps keep the pelvis and spine in the correct position.
+A Backfriend from www.medesign.co.uk gives excellent support, is very well reviewed as a car support and helps keep the pelvis and spine in the correct position.
 It is light and portable and can then be used in a meeting, plane, cinema or simply on your sofa at home.

-- Change your seat.
-Often sports seats give firmer support, (find a second hand one from eBay or a breakers yard and cheaper than a new car!).
+Change your seat.
+Often sports seats give firmer support (find a second hand one from eBay or a breakers yard and cheaper than a new car!).
 Research one that is comfortable and of course, fits your car.
-Ultimately if all your efforts to find a comfortable seat or driving position fail then you may need to buy a new car.
+Ultimately, if all your efforts to find a comfortable seat or driving position fail then you may need to buy a new car.
 Test the seats properly and don’t rush the purchase, ensure the seats are right!
 Ask for a 24 hour or longer test drive, hire or borrow a potential car.
 Sometimes buying 2nd hand with an exchange option can be a great way to ensure the seats are right.

-- Ask Jeremy for a demonstration or trial of the Backfriend.
-Hopefully these tips will ensure you arrive at your destination pain free.
+Ask Jeremy for a demonstration or trial of the Backfriend.
+Hopefully these tips will ensure you arrive at your destination pain free.Happy driving!